claudijo/zmq-json-rpc-client/README.md

 ##### nextId

 Function that is called each time a new request is created.
-Defaults to a build in incrementer starting at `1`.
+Defaults to a built-in incrementer starting at `1`.

 ##### timeout

-Number of milliseconds a RPC request will wait until returning a timeout error.
+The number of milliseconds the client will wait for a reply when sending a request, until returning a timeout error.
+Defaults to `30000` (30 seconds).
-Defaults to 30 seconds.

 ##### socketId

 Identity that will be used for the underlaying ZeroMQ socket.
-Defaults to random five bytes.
+Defaults to five random bytes.

 ### client.emit(method, params, callback)

 Sends a JSON-RPC request or notification.
 Params and callback are optional.
 A notification is sent if callback is omitted.
 A request that expetct a reply will be sent if passing a callback.
-The callback will receive an error and a result argument.
+The callback will receive an error and a result as arguments.

 ### client.socket